juicycleff/ultimate-backend/README.md

 ## Description

 This should be the go to backend base for your next scalable project.
-This is a proof of concept project designed to be extremly slim and scalable, with distributed data request and process handling and built from the ground up for production use.
-It comes with Multi-Tenancy, following different multi-tenancy database strategy as well as different resolver patterns to identify your tenants.
+This is a proof of concept project designed to be extremely slim and scalable, with distributed data request and process handling, built from the ground up for production use.
+It comes with Multi-Tenancy SaaS support, following different multi-tenancy database strategy as well as different resolver patterns to identify your tenants.
 The goal is to give your next big project that extra leap to awesomeness.

 ## Features